I AM NOT FREE TO DO WHAT I WANT – A CASE OF VASO MOTOR RHINITIS, a remedy of Sepiidae

 Once the kingdom is clear, we go on to analyze the subkingdom.
 Her experience is of feeling vulnerable, powerless, helpless, delicate, harm versus to feel protection, safe, secure, cozy and warmth.
 These are the sensation words.
 This represents the features of a particular sub kingdom which is mollusks.

 Each sub kingdom of the mollusks have their individual features.
 In this case the kingdom and sub kingdom were very clear.
 The question was which mollusk to prescribe.
-Here the symptoms were well represented too which point directly to sepia.
-So on one side we have the symptoms which point to sepia and this is supported by the system which point to animal kingdom and mollusk.
+Here the symptoms were well represented too which point directly to a remedy of Sepiidae.
+So on one side we have the symptoms which point to aremedy of Sepiidae and this is supported by the system which point to animal kingdom and mollusk.
 This way one can surest of the remedy.

 (Roger van Zandvoort, Complete Repertory, Mac Repertory, 8.2.01, Professional, Kent Homoeopathic Associates)

-We see Sepia coming up most prominently in the Repertorisation and it belongs to the mollusk sub-kingdom of animals.
+We see a remedy of Sepiidae coming up most prominently in the Repertorisation and it belongs to the mollusk sub-kingdom of animals.
 This is where the idea of synergy has been of great help to me where the system along with symptoms can yield more consistent results.
-I then read up more about Sepia from the materia medica to confirm if the patient needs the remedy.
+I then read up more about a remedy of Sepiidae from the materia medica to confirm if the patient needs the remedy.
 On reading Dr. Rajan Sankaran’s Soul of Remedies, we see:

-The main feeling of the Sepia woman is that she is forced to undertake things opposed to her intentions, to do what she doesn't want to do.
+The main feeling of the woman in this state of this remedy of Sepiidae is that she is forced to undertake things opposed to her intentions, to do what she doesn't want to do.
 It is a chronic situation in which she has been dominated and not allowed to have her way.

 She feels forced to accept situations against her will, because of her feeling of not being good enough.
 This makes her miserable and she feels unfortunate.